ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The HTTP client SHOULD use each response's Retry-After header field to decide when to try again.
-The HTTP server responds the same way as it did to the initial request until either the resource is ready, from which point it responds with the resource's representation ({{!RFC9110, Section 3.2}}), or the request fails, in which case it MUST abort with the error that caused the failure.
+The HTTP server responds the same way as it did to the initial request until either the resource is ready, from which point it responds with the resource's representation ({{!RFC9110, Section 3.2}}), or handling the request fails, in which case it MUST abort with the error that caused the failure.

-The HTTP server MAY instead handle the request immediately.
-It waits to respond to the HTTP client's request until the resource is ready, in which case it responds with the resource's representation, or the request fails, in which case it MUST abort with the error that caused the failure.
+The HTTP server may instead handle the request immediately.
+It waits to respond to the HTTP client's request until the resource is ready, in which case it responds with the resource's representation, or handling the request fails, in which case it MUST abort with the error that caused the failure.

-HTTP clients MUST be ready for either asynchronous or synchronous request handling.
+HTTP clients MUST support either asynchronous or synchronous request handling.

 ## Aggregation Parameter Validation {#agg-param-validation}